What is CapEx and OpEx

 - Office overheads

 Capital expenditures entail huge investments in goods that are placed on the balance sheet and are then depreciated over the life of the asset.
 On the other hand, operating expenditures appear on the profit and loss A/C. They relate to costs incurred on a continuous basis.
-If you are in an organization that anticipates quick growth or technological changes, Opex should suit you best.
+If you are in an organization that anticipates quick growth or technological changes, OpEx should suit you best.
 Instead of purchasing a capital good and then get stuck with it, you will be better of leasing one.
 Once you pay your leasing fee, there will be no further financial obligation on your part.
-But if you cannot avoid Capex, and have no limited access to capital investments, you should go for it.
-Now you have the answer to this, what is capex and opex, and it is upon you to decide which one to go with.
+But if you cannot avoid CapEx, and have no limited access to capital investments (sounds like a CapEx controller dream), you should go for it.
+Now you have the answer to this, what is CapEx and OpEx, and it is upon you to decide which one to go with.

 Taking Control of CapEx and OpExIt is obvious that operational expenses and capital expenses together account for a fairly large percentage of the company annual budget.
 When you’re trying to cut costs and improve bottom line, it is a better catch balance between CapEx and OpEx, than cutting either or both budgets.
 When juggling CapEx and OpEx it is vital to have expense approval processes streamlined and transparent, so that you had full control.
 CapEx Approval and Opex Management Software by Comindware delivers all the necessary tools for thorough expenses management, workflow automation and improved employees collaboration.